 Why cottage quilts beat mainstream sleeping bags

-A quilt eliminates the insulation underneath you, which gets compressed by your body weight and provides almost no warmth anyway.
-You sleep on a pad, the pad insulates you from below, and the quilt insulates from above.
-The result is a sleep system that's often 30–50% lighter than an equivalent mummy bag, with more room to move and no claustrophobic zipper.
+A quilt cuts the insulation from the bottom of your sleep system, which, you know, was never doing much to begin with — compressed down has almost no loft, and loft is what keeps you warm.
+Your pad insulates from below.
+The quilt handles above.
+The result is a sleep system that's often 30–50% lighter than an equivalent mummy bag, with way more room to move around.

 Enlightened Equipment — best starting point

-EE is the best starting point for most hikers.
-Their Revelation quilt comes in multiple temperature ratings, uses 850–950 fill power down, and ships from stock with short lead times.
-The value per ounce is hard to beat anywhere in the market.
-If you're buying your first cottage quilt and don't want to overthink it, order an EE Revelation.
+EE is where most hikers start, and for good reason.
+Their Revelation is probably the most common cottage quilt on the trail — highly customizable, uses 850–950 fill power down, and ships in shorter lead times than most made-to-order quilts.
+The value per ounce is genuinely hard to beat.
+If this is your first cottage quilt and you don't want to overthink it, order an EE Revelation.

 Katabatic Gear — best for cold sleepers

-Katabatic makes arguably the most refined backpacking quilts available.
-The Palisade and Alsek use a snap attachment system that holds the quilt snugly around your sleeping pad, eliminating drafts without adding weight.
-If you sleep cold or move a lot in your sleep, Katabatic's attachment system is worth the premium.
+Katabatic makes arguably the most refined quilts on the market.
+The Palisade and Alsek have a snap attachment system that connects the quilt directly to your sleeping pad — sealing off the draft gap that most quilt users deal with.
+If you sleep cold or move a lot at night, that attachment system is worth the premium.
+It's a meaningfully different experience.

 UGQ Outdoor — best fully custom option

-UGQ Outdoor is the best-value fully custom quilt on the market.
-Over 50 shell fabric options, four widths, four lengths, and 800–900FP down.
-Based in Michigan, the Bandit quilt has a devoted following among thru-hikers who want customization without the premium price tag of bigger cottage names.
+UGQ is the best-value fully custom quilt on the market, and it's not particularly close.
+Over 50 shell fabric options, four widths, four lengths, 800–900FP down, and a price point well below EE or Katabatic for comparable specs.
+Based in Michigan, the Bandit has a devoted following among thru-hikers who want full customization without the premium price.
 Expect 4–8 week lead times.

 Nunatak — best for mountaineers and cold-weather hikers

 Nunatak builds expedition-grade quilts using the highest fill powers available from any cottage maker.
-If you're hiking in the shoulder seasons, at altitude, or in genuinely cold conditions, their Arc and Raku quilts are in a different class.
-Not for warm-weather trips — these are serious pieces of kit.
+If you're hiking in the shoulder seasons, at altitude, or in genuinely cold conditions, the Arc and Raku quilts are in a different class from everything else.
+These are not for a summer trip to the White Mountains — they're serious pieces of kit for serious conditions.

 For wet climates: synthetic quilts

-Down loses its insulation when wet.
-If you hike in the Pacific Northwest, the Southeast in shoulder seasons, or anywhere with consistent rain, a synthetic quilt is worth considering.
-Arrowhead Equipment specializes in exactly this — all their quilts use Climashield APEX synthetic insulation, made in the USA.
+Down loses its insulation when it gets wet.
+If you hike in the Pacific Northwest, the Southeast in shoulder seasons, or anywhere with consistent rain, a synthetic quilt is worth serious consideration.
+Arrowhead Equipment is the cottage specialist here — all their quilts use Climashield APEX insulation, made in the USA.
+If down is plan A, synthetic is a smart backup option to at least understand.

 For hammock campers

 Hammock sleeping requires both a top quilt and an underquilt — and the cottage market is excellent for both.
-Jacks R Better invented the hammock underquilt concept and still makes some of the best.
-Hammock Gear is another standout, offering quilts optimized for hammock geometry.
+Jacks R Better basically invented the hammock underquilt and still makes some of the best.
+Hammock Gear is another standout.
+If you're a hammock camper and you're still using a sleeping bag underneath you, this is the gear change that fixes that.

 How to choose